 Creetown stands on the east side of the River Cree just at the point it opens out into Wigtown Bay.
 It is almost exactly half way between Dumfries and Stranraer by road, but its relative tranquility is preserved by a bypass which takes the A75 along the shore of the River Cree past the west side of the village.

-The village seems to have grown during the 1700s, but the most significant development came in 1785.
+The village seems to have grown steadily during the 1700s, but the most important development came in 1785.
 The local laird, James McCullogh of Barholm, renamed the village Creetown and redeveloped it as a planned village with St John Street as its spine and High Street, oddly, as an almost insignificant appendage projecting east from its northern end.
-The village's nautical links were not forgotten, and Harbour Street reflects the existence of a once thriving harbour where the Moneypool Burn empties into the River Cree on the south west side of Creetown.
+The village's nautical links were not forgotten, and Harbour Street reflects the existence of a once thriving harbour where the Moneypool Burn empties into the River Cree on the south-west side of Creetown.

 The village really began to grow with the opening up of a number of industries in the area.
 The large scale excavation of sea shells took place at the mouth of the River Cree, and the extracted shells, useful as fertiliser, were exported by sea from Creetown.
 Meanwhile James McCullogh also built a cotton mill, and lead mining in the area resulted in the establishment of a lead shot factory which remained in production until 1840.

 But by far the largest industry in the area involved the quarrying of Galloway granite, mainly from a number of quarries on the hillside overlooking Wigtown Bay to the south of Creetown.
 Quarrying began in the 1700s, but became truly industrial in scale when the Kirkmabreck Quarry was opened in the 1830s by the Liverpool Dock Trustees.
 Four decades later the granite from the quarry was still being shipped to Liverpool to help build that city's extensive docks.
 Another quarry that opened in the 1860s transported its granite to a purpose built pier by tramway.